Wisconsin USA Travel Guide

 Waterproof, insulated boots with good grip for snow and ice.

-Organizing and securing your documents supports your trip.
+Organizing and making sure of your documents supports your trip.

 North America uses 120V, 60 Hz, with A/b TYPE plugs.
 International devices may need adapters.